 Both of these bottles were gifted to me recently and when I started writing up this recipe, I knew I wanted to feature them here.
 A Vesper is a great cocktail to make when you want to let the flavors of the spirits shine.

-Kina Lillet stopped being produced in the 1980s.
-So today the less bitter fortified and aromatized wine Lillet Blanc is often used in its place.
+Kina Lillet stopped production in the 1980s.
+So today, the less bitter fortified and aromatized wine Lillet Blanc is often used in its place for classics like the Vesper.

-Some say that Cocchi Americano makes for a better substitute because it’s a bit more bitter, like the Kina.
+Some say that Cocchi Americano makes for a better substitute because it’s a bit more bitter, like Kina Lillet was.
 Lillet Blanc can be a bit easier to find (it’s even sold at my local Whole Foods), but Cocchi will make for a more authentic Vesper.
 Both will make for a great cocktail!

 Don’t use dry vermouth